 - Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.
 Our legitimate interests include:

 - To provide you with information or services or process transactions that you have requested or agreed to receive, including to send you electronic newsletters, or to provide you with special offers or promotional materials on behalf of us or third parties;

-- To enable you to participate in a variety of the Services’ features;
+- To enable you to participate in a variety of the features of the Service;

-- To process your registration with any of the Services, including verifying your information is active and valid;
+- To process your registration with the Service, including verifying your information is active and valid;

-- To improve the Services or create new service offerings, to customize your experience on any of the Services, or to serve you specific content that is most relevant to you;
+- To improve the Service or create new offerings, to customize your experience on any of the Service, or to serve you specific content that is most relevant to you;

-- To contact you with regard to your use of any use of the Services and, in our discretion, changes to any of the Services and/or any of the Services’ policies;
+- To contact you with regard to your use of any use of the Service and, in our discretion, changes to the Service and/or the Service’s policies;

 - For internal business purposes such as complying with our internal policies;